 Information on current investments in any other underlying funds (if any) is available from us.

-As at the date of this document Summer Global Fixed Interest, Summer Conservative Selection, Summer Balanced Selection and Summer Growth Selection invest in the Global Bond ETF which is managed by Smartshares Limited.
-We are associated with Smartshares Limited because a director of Octagon Asset Management Limited (who we are associated with) is also a director of NZX Limited, the parent company of Smartshares Limited.
+As at the date of this document Summer Global Fixed Interest, Summer Conservative Selection, Summer Balanced Selection and Summer Growth Selection invest in the Hunter Global Fixed Interest Fund which is managed by Harbour Asset Management Limited.

 Risk Indicators